Canola oil and olive oil are two of the most popular cooking oils worldwide.

 This article explains the differences between canola and olive oil.

-Canola oil is made from rapeseed (Brassica napus L.) that has been genetically modified to be low in toxic compounds like erucic acid and glucosinolates, which rapeseed naturally contains.
+Canola oil is made from rapeseed (Brassica napus L.) that has been bred to be low in toxic compounds like erucic acid and glucosinolates, which rapeseed naturally contains.
 This engineering makes canola oil safe for consumption (

-Canola processing involves heating, pressing, chemical extraction, and refining.
+Canola processing generally involves heating, pressing, chemical extraction, and refining, but expeller and cold-pressed canola oil is also available.
 The oil also undergoes bleaching and deodorizing, which give it a neutral color and odor (

 On the other hand, olive oil is made from pressed olives, the fruits of the olive tree.